rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

-% Serving Static Content With Django
+Title: Serving Static Content With Django
-%
+Date: 2010-07-04 20:00
-%
+Author: Randall Degges

-# Serving Static Content With Django
+Tags: programming, python, django

 A question that is frequently asked by new Django programmers is: “How can I serve static content (css, images, javascript) with the Django development